file-acomplaint/file-acomplaint/README.md

 ### About the Developer

-I have a little professional experience with Python and C#, but this Github account is for personal stuff done purely for fun.
+I have a little professional experience with Python and C#, but this Github account is for personal projects done purely for fun.
 I like silly CLI applications, interdisciplinary software development, quantitative finance and learning languages.
-Feel free to reach out!
+Feel free to reach out or contribute!

 ---